You may have taken several road trips in your entire life with your family or friends.

 Note – You can find further detailed information on my Delhi to Chitkul blog, covering different aspects of the Chitkul trip.

 The Road till Chitkul

-But the fun will be in this type of journey only and when you will be telling your friends that remembered “You sat next to the driver’s seat while going to Chitkul” or “The bus conductor had taken the ticket twice from you 😜” & you laughed out loud.
+But the fun will be in this type of journey, when you tell your friends that remembered, “You sat next to the driver’s seat while going to Chitkul” or “The bus conductor had taken the ticket twice from you ?” & you laughed out loud.